julianlam/feps/fep/8c13/fep-8c13.md

    Alignment).
 2. Authenticate the sender via transport (HTTP Signatures or equivalent) and map the request to an ActivityPub actor.
 3. Check sender authorization to submit Context Activities, informed by the current Thread Policy and local policy.
-4. Verify the activity's addressing conforms to the [Reply Visibility Rules](#reply-visibility-rules).
-Subset evaluation **MUST** use locally available state for collections it controls (including followers) and any local policy inputs.
+4. Apply Address Filtering to the activity's addressing per the [Reply Visibility Rules](#reply-visibility-rules), rejecting the activity if the filtered addressing is empty.
+Authorization evaluation **MUST** use locally available state for collections it controls (including followers) and any local policy inputs.
 5. Verify the Author Proof: canonicalize with the Author Proof exclusions, then verify against the referenced verification method (which **MUST** belong to the activity's `actor`).
 An Author Proof is **verified** iff present and successfully verified.